ineiti/PeakTap/README.md

 I would like to implement the following:

 - display updates
-  - when zooming in the panorama view, switch to goggle view
   - add a 360-degree view on the bottom and let the user
 - more progress-info needs:
   - show precision on GPS-lock